Anker Soundcore Select 2S Speaker Review

 Yes

 This speaker has an intuitive set of controls located on its top panel.
-The buttons themselves are tactile and easy to press, and their layout is logical.
+The buttons themselves are tactile and easy to press, with a logical layout.
 There are LED indicators next to the power, Bluetooth, and 'Bass Up' buttons, and there's audio feedback when you engage these functions.
 The power button will also flash when you hit min/max volume.
+Pressing the Bluetooth symbol for two seconds allows you to add a second identical speaker to form a stereo pair.
+However, this can only be done via the speaker's buttons, not through the app.
+Plus, you can answer (one press) or reject (one long press) incoming calls via the Play button.

 In The Box